Cleveland Guardians: Rivalries

-Interleague
+Cincinnati Reds

 The rivalry with fellow Ohio team the Cincinnati Reds is known as the Battle of Ohio or Buckeye Series and features the Ohio Cup trophy for the winner.
 Prior to 1997, the winner of the cup was determined by an annual pre-season baseball game, played each year at minor-league Cooper Stadium in the state capital of Columbus, and staged just days before the start of each new Major League Baseball season.
 A total of eight Ohio Cup games were played, with the Guardians winning six of them.
 It ended with the start of interleague play in 1997.
 The winner of the game each year was awarded the Ohio Cup in postgame ceremonies.
 The Ohio Cup was a favorite among baseball fans in Columbus, with attendances regularly topping 15,000.